ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 +++
-articleFeatureImage = ""
+articleFeatureImage = "/uploads/wavy-section-squarespace.png"
 customize_seo = false
 date = 2020-09-29T16:09:03Z
 draft = true
-excerpt = "Commodo risus dolor posuere vitae gravida senectus lacus sodales turpis, arcu convallis vel nascetur nisl sit ut facilisis " facebook_description = "" facebook_image = "" facebook_title = ""
+excerpt = "In this tutorial I'm going to show you how you can create wavy transitions between sections and escape the blocky layout." facebook_description = "" facebook_image = "" facebook_title = ""